Interest paid in line with US policy rate target range?currently 3.5?3.75%

 An employee is holding up US dollars at the Counterfeit Response Center of KEB Hana Bank in Myeongdong, Jung-gu, Seoul.
 Photo by Yonhap News.

-"Flexible FX hedging"-preparing for large-scale swaps by the National Pension Service
+"Flexible Currency Hedging": Preparing for Large-Scale Swaps by the National Pension Service

-Another objective is to ensure ample liquidity in advance of large-scale FX swaps by the National Pension Service.
-Excess reserves accumulated by banks will be included in foreign exchange reserves and can be used as funds for swaps between the Bank of Korea and the National Pension Service.
-Director General Yoon commented, "It is true that some FX swaps between the National Pension Service and the Bank of Korea have recently resumed," and added, "With the extension of the FX swap agreement between the Bank of Korea and the National Pension Service, and as the National Pension Service implements its announced policy of 'flexible FX hedging,' there is a possibility that the volume of swaps will increase.
-This measure (interest on foreign currency reserves) will also be helpful in preparing for that."
+Another purpose is to ensure ample liquidity in advance of potential large-scale foreign exchange swaps by the National Pension Service.
+Excess reserves accumulated by banks are included in foreign exchange reserves and can be used as funds for swaps between the Bank of Korea and the National Pension Service.
+Yoon noted, "It is true that some foreign exchange swaps with the National Pension Service have recently resumed," and added, "With the swap agreement between the Bank of Korea and the National Pension Service extended, and as the National Pension Service has announced a shift to 'flexible currency hedging,' we anticipate the volume of swaps could increase.
+This measure (interest payment on foreign currency reserves) will be helpful in preparing for such scenarios."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.